 - Slip the tube over with a set of pliers, open them to stretch the tube, then start inserting the battery

 - Maybe even use 2 sets of pliers from both sides.
 It’s easier if you can get someone to help you

 3D Printed TPU LiPo Protector & Landing Gear

-This one is pretty cool because it requires no modification to your battery.
-You can print it yourself if you have a 3D printer and TPU filament, or you can buy it.
+This one is pretty cool because it requires no modification to your batteries.

 Added weight per pack: ~16g.

 I really like the idea of applying a layer of rubberized heatshrink, then some PVC corners.
-A bit heavier perhaps, but these tricks have given me much better battery longevity, fewer dents and punctures, most importantly the peace of mind when landing and crashing. :)
+A bit heavier perhaps, but my batteries are certainly lasting longer!
+Most importantly it gives me the peace of mind when landing and crashing hard :)